Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 ---|---|---|

-The DRSABCD action plan is a useful tool in first aid.
-But you will manage even better if you have training in how to perform each action.
+The DRSABCD action plan is a useful tool in first aid, especially if you have had training in how to manage each step.

 Where to learn first aid

 If you want to learn first aid, there are plenty of courses available.
-Different courses run for different lengths of time, and can be run:
+Courses may be run face-to-face or online and for different lengths of time.
+You might complete a course in a public setting or at a private venue, such as your workplace.

 Organisations that offer courses and certificates in first aid and CPR include: